 Ever feel like you're more dehydrated when you wake up in the morning?
 When sleeping, we stop drinking water (obviously - who drinks in their sleep?!).
 We are still losing water though: through the skin as sweat, through moisture when we breathe, and through the making of urine in the kidneys.
 This means that we net lose water while we sleep, so we get dehydrated at night.
 Dehydration can lead to fatigue, which could lend some explanation as to why you always feel so tired when you wake up!

-Why do I wake up thirsty?
+Why do I wake up dehydrated and thirsty?

 When your brain senses that you’re low on water, it releases a hormone called ADH (antidiuretic hormone).
 This tells your kidneys to absorb more water back into the body, rather than making urine.
 It also makes you feel thirsty to get you to drink more water.